Shite no Hana

 Shite no Hana: Nōgakushi Haga Kotarō no Sakikata (シテの花 -能楽師・葉賀琥太朗の咲き方-) is a Japanese manga series written and illustrated by Chigusa Ichihara with supervision by Kazufusa Hosho.
-It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from October 2024 to November 2025; its serialization is set to resume on the manga website Sunday Webry in December 2025.
-As of November 2025, the manga's individual chapters have been collected into four volumes.
+It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from October 2024 to November 2025; its serialization resumed on the manga website Sunday Webry in December 2025.
+As of March 2026, the manga's individual chapters have been collected into five volumes.

 Plot

 Kotaro Haga is a member of a popular dance group, but sometimes feels dissatisfied with it.
 Later, during a performance, Kotaro gets into an accident which leaves a scar on his face.
 Kotaro subsequently decides to retire from the entertainment industry.
 However, his late grandmother left him a ticket to a noh performance.
 After enjoying the show, he decides to become a noh performer.

 Production

 Prior to Shite no Hana, Ichihara had received praise for works depicting people dedicated to their job, like craftsmen.
 They also preferred drawing traditional Japanese clothing over Western clothing.
 They considered kabuki, competitive karuta, go, and shogi as possible themes, but ultimately settled on noh because they felt it would be the best fit for the story they wanted to write.

 For research, Ichihara interviewed several noh performers, toured performance venues, and sampled a large amount of different masks and costumes.
 To appeal to young boys, the target demographic of Weekly Shōnen Sunday, Ichihara added common elements from shōnen manga, while also keeping the focus on noh.